yeti/signals/README.md

 2. Refactor all the things
 3. Can we automate refreshing core data?
 4. Use templates instead of writing to files line by line
+5. Core Data migrations when creating new objects
+6. Optional Auth